ruzickap/packer-templates/templates/my_centos.md

 * sshd is using only the strong algorithms
 * sysstat (sar) is running every minute instead of every 5 minutes

-### Additional Drivers installed for virtualbox boxes
+### Additional Drivers installed for VirtualBox boxes

 * VirtualBox Guest Additions